-(b) Basis of Presentation
+(c) Basis of Presentation

 The Corporation reports information regarding its financial position and activities according to two classes of net assets: net assets without donor restrictions and net assets with donor restrictions.
 Net assets without donor restrictions represents resources available for the general support of the Corporation's activities.
 Net assets with donor restrictions are those whose use has been limited by donor-imposed stipulations and either expire by passage of time or can be fulfilled by actions of the Corporation.
-The Corporation had only net assets without donor restrictions in 2018 and 2017.

-(c) Estimates
+(d) Estimates